equationalapplications/ViroIgnite/README.md

 # ViroReact with Ignite

-By Kurt VanDusen, sole member, Equational Applications LLC of Grand Rapids, MI, USA.
+By Kurt VanDusen, Founder, Equational Applications LLC, Grand Rapids, MI, USA.

 This is an example of adding @viro-community/react-viro to an existing React Native project.
 We will start with the boilerplate from Ignite and then manually add and link ViroReact for augmented reality capabilities.

 [ViroCommunity ViroReact on GitHub](https://github.com/ViroCommunity/viro)

+## How to Install Viro in an existing project?

+If you are integrating ViroReact into an existing project, have a look at our [Installation instructions](https://github.com/ViroCommunity/viro/blob/main/readmes/INSTALL.md).
+Please note that this does _not_ work with Expo Managed Workflows.
+Sorry!

 ## The latest and greatest boilerplate for Infinite Red opinions